 Before the days of chain interoperability, DeFi protocols were also restricted to serving the crypto community of the blockchain on which they were built.
 There was no room for non-Ethereum users to participate in Decentralized Finance on the most popular blockchain ecosystem.

 Because of a lack of interoperability, DeFi protocols were limited to only the original blockchain they were built on.
 As such, they inherited all the underlying challenges associated with their native network.
 For Ethereum, this meant slow transaction speeds and high gas fees.
 For a few others, it was low liquidity and a smaller customer base.

-Cross-chain interoperability, therefore, changed the game for decentralized finance.
+Cross-chain technology, therefore, changed the game for decentralized finance.

-Projects no longer have to build for one network alone, as they can easily allow digital asset transfers across blockchains through bridges.
-Users can also complete cross-chain token swaps, deposit liquidity, collect and repay loans, farm new tokens without limitations, and transfer assets across networks at all times.
-Cross-chain interoperability also bridged previously disenfranchised participants into the world of DeFi, creating entry points for retail and institutional users alike.
+With cross-chain interoperability protocols, projects no longer have to build for one network alone, as they can easily allow digital asset transfers across blockchains through bridges.
+Users can also complete token swaps, deposit liquidity, collect and repay loans, farm new tokens without limitations, and transfer assets across networks at all times.
+Blockchain interoperability also bridged previously disenfranchised participants into the world of DeFi, creating entry points for retail and institutional users alike.